FAQ

 I currently have an outdoor dining setup.
 When will I need to change my setup?

-- Outdoor dining setups will need to comply with the permanent program's new forthcoming design requirements within 30 days of the approval of your application.
+- All outdoor dining setups will need to comply with the Dining Out NYC design requirements within 30 days of the approval of your application.

 Setup Design Requirements